infor-design/enterprise-wc-examples/README.md

 # Enterprise Web Component Examples

+> [!IMPORTANT]
+> This repo has been moved to https://oxford.awsdev.infor.com/infor-design/enterprise-wc-examples

 This repo contains example projects showing how to run the new [IDS web components](https://github.com/infor-design/enterprise-wc) in other frameworks.
 The goal of the web components is that you can use them in these frameworks without any use of wrappers or containing code.

 General Tests